garysweaver/irie/README.md

 That will set the `@count` instance variable that you can use in your view.

-Use `include_extension :autorender_count` to render count automatically for non-HTML (JSON, etc.) views.
+Use `extensions :autorender_count` to render count automatically for non-HTML (JSON, etc.) views.

 ##### Page Count